JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

-Create two vectors: vector all odd numbers smaller than `10` and vector of all even numbers smaller than `10`.
+Create two vectors: vector of all odd numbers smaller than `10` and vector of all even numbers smaller than `10`.
 Then concatenate these two vectors horizontally and fill the third row with `4`.

 ```@raw html
 </p></div>